 Step 3: Submit the Loan

-Refinancing a loan is all about clearing an existing loan and taking onto a new loan.
+Refinancing a loan is all about clearing an existing loan and taking on a new loan.
 This means that you start on new terms and new payments.
 This means you start the loan process afresh.
 You have to complete the formal loan application by filling in a form and attaching the necessary documentation.

 After this, the loan goes for underwriting.
-If it meets the conditions, it goes to the next step otherwise the underwriter can return it for compliance.
+If it meets the conditions, it goes to the next step; otherwise, the underwriter can return it for compliance.

 Step 4: Have the Property Valued